znation2010/Mobile_Version_Portfolio/README.md

 To run the project, execute the following command:

 ```
-  use live server extension on VSCode
+  use live server extension on VSCode and a Browser
 ```

 ### Run tests